Skilled Labor Shortages in Construction

-Qualified Workers Can Help Increase the Quality of Workmanship.
+Qualified Workers Can Help Raise the Quality of Workmanship

-Hiring qualified workers – including carpenters, equipment operators and laborers — is one of the most important steps in managing construction defect risk.
-A lack of skilled labor can affect workmanship, increasing the likelihood of construction defect.
-Travelers has already seen the number of claims in states such as California and Texas grow as the post-recession pace of construction gains momentum.
+Hiring qualified workers – including carpenters, equipment operators and other tradespersons – is one of the most important steps in managing construction defect risk.
+A lack of skilled labor can affect workmanship, increasing the likelihood of construction defects and losses.
+With labor in short supply, how do firms overcome defect risk?

 More Prepare & Prevent